SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleEcsParameters.md

 ### -PlatformVersion
 Specifies the platform version for the task.
 Specify only the numeric portion of the platform version, such as 1.1.0.
+If you omit this, the latest platform version is used.
 This structure is used only if LaunchType is FARGATE.
 For more information about valid platform versions, see AWS Fargate Platform Versions: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html in the *Amazon Elastic Container Service Developer Guide*.